GethinDavies1990/CI_MS2_DTR/README.md

 ### Colour
 I wanted to use bright colours for the design, to attract the customer to the website. the colour chosen for the main background and the majority of the websote was #DB2929.
-White #ffffff was then used for the text accorss all part of the website and also black #111111 where a white background was used/
+White #ffffff was then used for the text accorss all part of the website and also black #111111 where a white background was used. #50C878 was used mostly in the quiz game of the website, to give positive feedback on correct answers.
 <br>

 ![Colour scheme](docs/features/color-scheme.jpg)